bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 In a decentralized ecosystem, internet citizens are incentivised to provide liquidity to a given pool to raise the TVL (total value locked) on a platform.
 Fees gathered from users making trades through the pool are distributed to the LPs (liquidity providers) based on the amount of liquidity provided.
 You heard that right: by lending your tokens to a DEX liquidity pool, you can generate passive income.

-There are a variety of considerations to make when becoming an `LP`, and we’ll cover this in future content.
+There are a variety of considerations when becoming an `LP`, and we’ll cover this in future content.
 For now, know that the large APR (annual projected return) rates displayed across DEX liquidity pools aren’t guaranteed, and there can be losses.

 ![](https://app.banklessacademy.com/lesson/decentralized-exchanges/liquidity-providers-5b17c802.svg)